vitorestevam/polarca/readme.md

 <details>
 	<summary>function polarca_sequence_start</summary>

-## creates a controller that does sequencials interpolations for you
+## creates a controller that does sequential interpolations for you using multiples controllers.
      /// @param _arr -> an array of an array of Animations

      polarca_sequence_start(_arr)